vebnz/veb.co.nz/_posts/2020-12-03-avoid-using-relative-paths-in-react.md

 ---
 layout: post
-title:  "How to avoid using relative path imports (/../../../public/assets/SVG/bob.svg) in create-react-app"
+title:  "How to avoid using relative path imports in create-react-app"
 date:   2020-12-05 18:10:34 +1300
 categories: react create-react-app code tip vscode
 author: "Mike Mackenzie"
 ---

-### How to avoid using relative path imports
+# How to avoid using relative path imports

+### Like (/../../../public/assets/SVG/bob.svg)

 This project I'm doing at the moment was created with `create-react-app` and uses `nextjs` and I use Visual Studio Code (vscode).